vedaldi/practical-cnn-reg/doc/instructions.md

   'type', 'relu') ;
 ```

-This pattern is repeated (varying the number and dimensions of filters) for a total of three convolutional layers separated by ReLUs.
+This pattern is repeated (possibly varying the number and dimensions of filters) for a total of three convolutional layers separated by ReLUs.

 > **Question:** The last layer, generating the output image, is convolutional and is *not* followed by ReLU.
 Why?